Sandals vs. Beaches

 Sandals and Beaches resorts are all-inclusive but are paid per night, per person due to the cost of all amenities for each individual.
 That being said, Beaches can be a little more pricey if you are booking it as a family (the more people=more expensive).

-At Beaches, a family of 4 can expect to pay between 7,000-25,000 USD per week in a standard room, not including airfare.
-Beaches Negril is the most affordable, where Beaches Turk & Caicos is the most expensive.
+At Beaches, a family of 4 can expect to pay between $7,000-25,000 per week, not including airfare.

 These prices can vary heavily when considering which location you will be staying at.
-Visitors should browse the specials tab on the Sandals or Beaches Resort site to navigate the best deals as they consistently run specials and offer discounts.
+Visitors should browse the specials tab on the Sandals or Beaches Resort site to find the best deals as they consistently run specials and offer discounts.

-Who Wins?
+Beaches vs. Sandals: Who Wins?

 You!
 Deciding between Sandals and Beaches resorts really depends on what style of vacation you’re desiring.
-Honeymooners and couples without kids will of course lean toward a Sandals Resort.
-Beaches Resort is convenient for families with kids, especially when wanting to take advantage of kid’s Camps and nanny services.
-Sandals can be appealing to couples wanting to get away from hectic life as well and have a kid-free vacation.
-Ultimately, either resort will be special.
-Sandals and Beaches Resorts are dedicated to optimum service and amenities, you won’t be dissatisfied either way!
+Honeymooners and couples without kids will lean toward a Sandals Resort.
+Beaches Resort is perfect for families with kids, especially when wanting to take advantage of the camps and nanny services.

 Should Couples go to Beaches Resorts?